-- But overtime your email marketing efforts can become dull and you might find yourself stuck in search for new campaign ideas.
+- Over time, your email marketing efforts can become dull and you might find yourself stuck in the search for new campaign ideas.

 - Email marketing campaigns should vary and provide value, as well as be consistent to show your subscribers that you have not forgotten about them.

 In the world of marketing, sometimes Email Marketing campaigns can get a little ignored.
 Why?
 I personally think it comes as a last-minute afterthought.
 Most businesses know they need to be doing email marketing, but most of them don’t really know why, or what they should be doing with it.

 Instead of having a structured email marketing strategy, they send sporadic emails to their list whenever it comes to mind.